It’s not the reason you think!

 So why should you learn to play your ‘ukulele in Hawai’i?
 Because at the Hawai’i Island ‘Ukulele Retreat, it’s all about you!

 Choose to give this gift to yourself.
 You deserve it.
-And we’d love to welcome you.
+And we’d love to have you join us.